imagewize/velora-spa/README.md

-# Moiraine Child Theme
+# Spa & Retreat Child Theme

-A child theme for the [Moiraine WordPress theme](https://github.com/imagewize/moiraine), providing customized styling and color palettes while maintaining the functionality of the parent theme.
+A specialized child theme for the [Moiraine WordPress theme](https://github.com/imagewize/moiraine), providing customized styling, color palettes, and typography optimized for spa and wellness websites while maintaining the functionality of the parent theme.

 ## Description

-Moiraine Child theme extends the Moiraine theme with custom colors and styles.
-It's designed to give you a solid foundation for creating a unique website while leveraging all the features of the parent Moiraine theme.
+The Spa & Retreat child theme extends the Moiraine theme with custom colors and styles specifically designed for spas, wellness centers, and retreat businesses.
+It's crafted to give you a serene, calming foundation for creating a distinctive wellness-focused website while leveraging all the features of the parent Moiraine theme.

 ## Features

+- Spa & wellness-focused color palette with soothing blues and greens
+- Custom typography featuring elegant Cormorant Garamond for headings and clean Quicksand for body text
+- Pre-designed spa & wellness style variation
-- Custom color palette optimized for brand consistency
+- Custom block patterns specifically for spa and wellness businesses (coming soon)
 - Maintains all functionality from the parent Moiraine theme
-- Clean, minimal design with focus on content
+- Clean, tranquil design with focus on creating a relaxing user experience

 ## Requirements